mewadanisarg/mewadanisarg/README.md

 My name is Nisarg Mewada and I'm currently looking for a job as **Junior Web Developer**.
 I am graduated from Full-Stack Web Development Bootcamp at Spiced Academy Berlin [https://www.spiced-academy.com/en/program/full-stack-web-development] 🌱.

 I have become very curious about web development since my bachelors studies and started to code during that period.
-Although my background is not in IT, but I am having a fun time learning and developing new things.
+Although my background is not in IT, but I am having a fun time learning and developing new things using different languages.

 I am eager to work with a friendly team and want to go more deeper into Full-Stack web development this year.